 At the end of 2011, while discussing the labor involved in such routinely performed tests, we decided to take a screenshot of all the captchas that we would pass.
-Doing so, we established a diary of our almost daily micro-labor and a stable archive of these ubiqitous techno-visual artifacts.
+Doing so, we established a diary of our almost daily micro-labor and a stable archive of these ubiquitous techno-visual artifacts.

-Throughout the collection, it is possible to retrace the evolution of captchas: initially a technique to merely prevent spam, then a system employed by Google for the ‘philanthropic’ purpose of digitalizing knowledge, later (indirectly) used as a method to improve Street View, and finally a means of teaching image recognition to AI software.
+Throughout the collection, it is possible to retrace the evolution of captchas: initially a technique to merely prevent spam, then a system employed by Google for the ‘philanthropic’ purpose of digitizing knowledge, later (indirectly) used as a method to improve Street View, and finally a means of teaching image recognition to AI software.